Grant Robertson: Businesses with 40 per cent reduction in revenue will be eligible for wage subsidy

 "The tourism, retail and hospitality sectors will in particular be supported by the extended wage subsidy and cashflow support."

-Minister for Small Business Stuart Nash said many businesses were still planning for the future because the economy had opened up more quickly than expected so needed longer access to the Small Business Cashflow Loan Scheme.
+Minister for Small Business Stuart Nash said many businesses were still planning for the future because the economy had opened up more quickly than expected so needed longer access to the loan scheme.